 Sure enough, he rolled into the parking lot, we exchanged some pleasantries, I handed over the cash and I immediately took the thing home and gutted it.
 I worked it down to the frame all around and built it back up from there.
-Hardwood floors, solar panels, portable fridge, bed loft and tons of storage.
+Solar electrical system, hardwood floors, portable car fridge, bed loft and tons of storage.
 From there a ton of mechanical work has been done on her but that’s way less exciting.

 How long have you been living in this?
 Do you live in it full time or part time?

 We were in her full time for just about seven months.
 We drove from NJ down to Key west, over to San Diego, down into Baja for two weeks, up to as far north as British Columbia, and back to Jersey.
 Since then we’ve lived in here for a week at a time here and there but nothing as extensive as that first trip.